PhPhPh123/phphph123/README.md

 -   :books: I'm currently studying **data analyze** to get more statistics in games
 -   :new_moon: I want to learn **lua**
 -   :gun: my favorite settings is warhammer40k and S.T.A.L.K.E.R
 -   :eyes: all my games is not commercial.
-It just hobby
+Its just hobby

 ## Technologies in my game projects
 <img align="left" alt="python" width="40px" src="python_icon.png"/>